 32. Rent a Bike and ride along the canals in Amsterdam

-Amsterdam is made to be explored on a bicycle and you don’t need to use public transport.
+Amsterdam is a city of two wheels.
+It is made to be explored on a bicycle and you don’t need to use any other form of transport for your rendezvous.
 You can cycle almost everywhere and see the city from the streets – endless waterways, tulip fields, windmills, museums.
-If you can’t ride, don’t fret as the city’s canals can also be enjoyed walking.
+Use your hands as turn signals and follow all the rules of the land.
+If you can’t ride, you can walk around to enjoy the city’s canals and other popular landmarks.

 If you are a pizza lover, add Naples to your wish list.
 The Napoli-style pizza uses a chewy crust with a focus on fresh, minimal ingredients.
 You might have eaten pizzas in hundreds of places, but nothing can beat the experience of eating the authentic Italian pizzas in Naples